arrowhead-f/x509-profile/proposal.md

 It _must_ be marked as critical if used.
 Please refer to RFC 5280 Section 4.2.1.10 for more details.

-#### 2.1.9.4 CRL Extensions
+#### 2.1.9.5 CRL Extensions

 The CRL extensions facilitate a mechanism for revoking certificates that are still valid and distributing information about those revocations.
-These extensions _should not_ be used to facilitate the revocation of end entity certificates.
+These extensions _should not_ be used to facilitate the revocation of on-On-Boarding, Device, System and Operator certificates.
-They _may_ be used for revoking CA certificates.
+They _may_ be used for revoking certificates of the other profiles.

 Eclipse Arrowhead comes with its own certificate revocation procedure via its _Certificate Authority_ system.
 Its use is _recommended_ for revoking and verifying the validity of On-Boarding, Device, System and Operator certificates.

-#### 2.1.9.5 Information Extensions
+#### 2.1.9.6 Information Extensions

 The information extensions allows various types of data sources or services to be associated with the certificate holder.
 These extensions _should not_ be used.